-A seat belt buckle should never unlatch inadvertently.
+A seat belt latch should never unlatch inadvertently.
 The only time it should unlatch is when the user chooses to unlatch it by pushing whatever apparatus is required to disengage the latch.

 Inertial unlatching is a situation in which a latch plate will release out of the buckle during a collision.
 This is commonly a result of an external force applied to certain components of the seat belt.